 Origins | History

 The Greek poet Hesiod has often been credited as the first man to introduce a mythical winged horse, Pegasus.
-Modern scholars and linguists cannot trace the etymology of the word ‘Pegasus’ to any other Greek, Latin, or any language.
+Modern scholars and linguists cannot trace the etymology of the word ‘Pegasus’ to any other Greek, Latin, or language.

 According to Hesiod, the name Pegasus originated from the Greek word ‘pegae,’ meaning spring.
 One of Pegasus’ remarkable qualities was his ability to form springs with his hooves.
-Therefore, this name was either given to him because of his traits inherited by his father or from the fact that he was born near the springs.
+Therefore, this name was either given to him because of the traits inherited by his father or from the fact that he was born near the springs.

 The word is an early Semitic construct and has been linked somewhat to originating from Greek and Italian.
 However, no proper linkage has thus been established.